-Reviewing your employer’s benefits can be boring and confusing, but if you’re not careful you can be making some common mistakes that can literally cost you thousands.
-Here are three mistakes we most commonly see employees make that you can avoid to save you the money, and the headaches, during your next enrollment period.
+Reviewing your employer’s benefits be confusing, and probably isn’t at the top of anyone’s list of things they want to do.
+But if you’re not careful you could be making some common mistakes that can literally cost you thousands.
+Here are the three most common mistakes we see people make.
+Avoid them and you’ll save money, and headaches, during your next enrollment period.

 1. Misinterpreting the premium and deductible.

 Like a subscription fee, the premium is the amount you pay to the health insurance company to keep your policy active.

 A deductible is the annual out-of-pocket cost you pay before your health insurance coverage takes effect.
 Your premium payments don’t count toward the deductible.

 Here’s an example: Your policy has $5,000 deductible, and you need a CT scan.
 Other than your annual exam, you haven’t had any other medical care for the year.
 The CT scan costs $2,000.
 How much is the insurance company going to contribute toward that $2,000?
 Nothing.
 It’s all on you.

 Understanding your premium and deductible is crucial because in order to keep premiums low, some insurance companies are raising deductibles.

 So even if you have a low premium, remember if your deductible is $10,000, your insurance company will not pay anything until you pay $10,000 out-of-pocket in medical costs, other than for some preventive services mandated by law.

 You will want to have an emergency fund to make sure you can cover an unexpected event before your health insurance kicks in.